Cephalopod: Octopus vs. squid locomotion

 Two of the categories of cephalopods, octopus and squid, are vastly different in their movements despite being of the same class.
 Octopuses are generally not seen as active swimmers; they are often found scavenging the sea floor instead of swimming long distances through the water.
-Squids, on the other hand, can be found to travel vast distances, with some moving as much as 2000 km in 2.5 months at an average pace of 0.9 body lengths per second.
+Squid, on the other hand, can be found to travel vast distances, with some moving as much as 2,000 km in 2.5 months at an average pace of 0.9 body lengths per second.
 There is a major reason for the difference in movement type and efficiency: anatomy.

 Both octopuses and squids have mantles (referenced above) which function towards respiration and locomotion in the form of jetting.
 The composition of these mantles differs between the two families, however.
 In octopuses, the mantle is made up of three muscle types: longitudinal, radial, and circular.
 The longitudinal muscles run parallel to the length of the octopus and they are used in order to keep the mantle the same length throughout the jetting process.
 Given that they are muscles, it can be noted that this means the octopus must actively flex the longitudinal muscles during jetting in order to keep the mantle at a constant length.
 The radial muscles run perpendicular to the longitudinal muscles and are used to thicken and thin the wall of the mantle.
 Finally, the circular muscles are used as the main activators in jetting.
 They are muscle bands that surround the mantle and expand/contract the cavity.
 All three muscle types work in unison to produce a jet as a propulsion mechanism.